-Figure 4: Wind chill index map showing the danger of frostbite to personnel.
+Figure 4: Wind chill index map showing the danger of frostbite to personnel facility is intended to be minimized.
+Tendon Stress

 Figure 5: In case of emergency, lifeboats should drift away from the platform rather than into or underneath the platform.